-Blue Dog Training trainers and assessors attend the school on a structured basis throughout the school year.
+Blue Dog Training trainers and assessors attend the school on a structured basis throughout the school vear.

-Blue Dog I raining are responsible for al I training and assessment.
+Blue Dog Training is responsible for all training and assessment.

+Core

-Unit Code Unit Name CPC10120 CPC20220 CPCCWHS1001# Prepare to work safely in the construction industry ~ CPCCCM2005 Use construction tools and equipment ~ CPCCOM1014 Conduct workplace communication ~ CPCCOM2001 Read and interpret plans and specifications ~ CPCCCM2004 Handle construction materials ~ \checkmark CPCCCM1011 Undertake basic estimation and costing ~ ~ CPCCOM1012 Work effectively and sustainably in the construction industry ~ ~ CPCCOM1013 Plan and organise work ✓ \checkmark CPCCVE1011 Undertake a basic construction project ~ ~ CPCCWHS2001 Apply WHS requirements, policies and procedures in the construction industry ~ ~ CPCCOM1015 Carry out measurements and calculations ~ ~ CPCCCA2002 Use carpentry tools and equipment ~ CPCCCM2006 Apply basic levelling procedures ✓ CPCCWF2002 Use wall and floor tiling tools and equipment ~
+CPCCOM1012 Work effectively and sustainably in the construction industry CPCCOM1013 Plan and organise work CPCCVE1011 Undertake a basic construction project CPCCWHS2001 Apply WHS requirements, policies and procedures in the construction industry CPCCOM1015 Carry out measurements and calculations

+Elective

+CPCWHS1001# Prepare to work safely in the construction industry CPCCCM2004 Handle construction materials CPCCCM1011 Undertake basic estimation and costing CPCCCA2002 Use carpentry tools and equipment CPCCWF2002 Use wall and floor tiling tools and equipment